Communist-controlled China (1927–1949): History

 By the fall of 1934, the communists faced total annihilation.
 This situation had already convinced Mao Zedong and his supporters to believe that the communists should abandon their bases in the Jiangxi Soviet republic.
 However, the communist leadership stubbornly refused to accept the inevitable failure and still daydreamed of defeating the victorious nationalist forces.
 The three man committee devised a plan of diversions, and then a regroup after a temporary retreat.
 Once the regroup was complete, a counterattack would be launched in conjunction with the earlier diversion forces, driving the enemy out of the Jiangxi Soviet.

 The first movements of the retreating diversion were undertaken by Fang Zhimin.
 Fang Zhimin and his deputy, Xun Weizhou, were first to break through Kuomintang lines in June, followed by Xiao Ke in August.
 These movements surprised the Kuomintang, who were numerically superior to the communists at the time and did not expect an attack on their fortified perimeter.
 However, things did not turn out as the communists had hoped: Fang Zhimin's force was crushed after its initial success, and with Xun Weizhou killed in action, nearly every commander in this force was wounded and captured alive, including Fang Zhimin himself, and all were executed later by the nationalists.
 The only exception was Su Yu, who managed to escape.
 Xiao Ke fared no better: although his force initially managed to break through and then reached He Long's communist base in Hubei, but even with their combined forces, they were unable to challenge the far superior nationalist force besieging the Jiangxi Soviet, never to return until the establishment of the People's Republic of China 15 years later.

 Shortly after the Marco Polo Bridge incident in 1937, the Eighth Route Army advanced into the Japanese rear in North China, establishing the Taihang resistance base area.

 On 6 January 1941, the KMT prohibited domestic and foreign aid from entering the Shaanxi-Gansu-Ningxia Border Region and attempted to encircle it.
 In March 1941, the region repelled the KMT's attack.

-From 1942-1944, the Communist Party instituted the Yan'an Rectification Movement, which sought to eliminate ideological differences among the cadres and intellectuals and to mold them into socialist new men.
-Following this campaign, the Party's ideology consolidated around Mao Zedong's thought.
+From 1942-1944, the CCP instituted the Yan'an Rectification Movement, which sought to eliminate ideological differences among the cadres and intellectuals and to mold them into socialist new men.
+Following this campaign, the CCP's ideology consolidated around Mao Zedong's thought.
 The concept of the mass line developed through the movement.